The Quiet Discipline of Teaching Well

 Teaching as Personal Expression

-Teaching carries the teacher.
+Teaching is personality – from the teacher.

 Style, rhythm, humour, restraint